The Untamed (TV series): The Untamed Boys

 The six-membered group named "The Untamed Boys" (陈情少年), also known as T.U.B.S., which consists of Yu Bin, Ji Li, Cao Yuchen, Zheng Fanxing, Song Jiyang & Li Bowen, first made their appearance in The Untamed National Style Concert performing the song "Fearless".
 They subsequently appeared in T Mall 11/11 Shopping Festival, performing the song "Fairytale"; as well as featured in Elle Men's New Youth magazine.
 They appeared in the variety show Youths Learning In Progress (少年听学中), which aired on Tencent Video starting December 5, 2019.
 On January 7, 2021, Zheng Fanxing and Song Jiyang announced their departure from the group due to busy schedules and pursuing their solo careers in acting.

 International broadcast

 Spin-off films

-Two straight to streaming spin-off films, neither featuring the main cast members, have been released, which serve as side stories to the television series.
+Two spin-off films were released, serving as side stories to the television series.

 The Living Dead (2019)

 The Living Dead (生魂 (Shenghun)) was released on November 7, 2019.
-The movie focuses on the characters of Wen Ning and Lan Sizhui.
+The film focuses on the characters of Wen Ning and Lan Sizhui.